 To become a 'Chartered Surveyor', a surveyor will have taken extra qualifications and had a certain level of experience, which is approved by the Royal Institution of Chartered Surveyors (RICS).
 Some surveyors may not have gone on to get these extra levels of education to become chartered, but will still be regulated by RICS, and be fully qualified.
 These can be known as Assoc RICS, associates, or simply building surveyors.

 You don't have to necessarily use a Chartered Surveyor for your survey, but we always recommend using RICS accredited experts, and only feature RICS surveyors on our site.

 What do Chartered Surveyors do?

-The surveyor will visit the property, assessing different areas and identifying any problems.
+As with all building surveyors, a Chartered Surveyor will visit the property, assessing different areas and identifying any problems.
 They will then put it all into a report for you, and you can decide if you want to go ahead with the purchase, or even renegotiate based on the findings in the report.

 For example, if the report tells you that you will have to spend £5000 on repairs in the future, you could negotiate the price of the property down by that amount.
 Which is exactly why a survey is an excellent investment.